 “If you think about puppies in a whelping box, and you see a puppy who isn’t where he wants to be, most breeders will pick the puppy up,” and place him near a nipple or the warmth of his mother, she says.
 “At that point, the puppy is already learning.
 So unless that puppy isn’t well and doesn’t need to burn the calories, let him learn at five days old.”

 Similarly, when a puppy is older and finds himself stuck in a doorway or stumped by a set of steps, resist the urge to “rescue” him, unless he is in obvious danger.
 Instead, Pratt recommends, give him the opportunity to solve the problem on his own – and build his confidence along the way.
+Some behavior professionals would argue, however, in favor of rescuing the pup if he appears significantly stressed by his entrapment.

 In a smell-saturated variation of early neurological stimulation, at three days Pratt starts exposing her puppies to a new scent every day – tree bark, grass, herbs, fruits, spices, and training items like tennis balls and pheasant wings.